 Newegg Black Friday 2020 sale: Huge deals on smart TVs, gaming PCs, laptops and so much more

-The Newegg sale continues with price guarantees on everything from laptops to TVs to accessories.
+The Newegg sale continues with deals on everything from laptops to TVs to accessories.

 More in www.cnet.com